awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

       1. Review the settings that you've chosen\.
 Make any changes that you need, and then choose **Launch** to choose a key pair and launch your instance\.

 1. \(Optional\) Connect to the NAT instance, make any modifications that you need, and then create your own AMI that's configured to run as a NAT instance\.
 You can use this AMI the next time that you need to launch a NAT instance\.
-For more information about creating an AMI, see [Creating Amazon EBS\-Backed AMIs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information see [Creating Amazon EBS\-Backed AMIs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Disable the `SrcDestCheck` attribute for the NAT instance \(see [Disabling Source/Destination Checks](#EIP_Disable_SrcDestCheck)\)